JanRSmit/HALS-Mechatronics/README.md

 \-          Internationally available , purchasable parts where possible, like bearings, axle bars, heavy quality tripod, etc.

-\-          From the CNC community the grbl based firmware and supported controller and motor driver electronics for the motions.
+\-          From the CNC community the grblHAL based firmware and supported controller and motor driver electronics for the motions.

 \-          For the rotating movement, a timing belt HTD3M 9mm belt, and for linear movement a GT2 9mm belt.

 \-          A physical construction that can be taken apart in main modules for movement to different locations or temporarily storage.

-\-          Where needed 3D printable parts using PETG, in this case Rapid PETG to reduce printing time.
+\-          Where needed 3D printable parts using PETG, actually close to 80 now, in this case Rapid PETG to reduce printing time.

 ### The breakdown: